Research

 Presented at EABCN Conference: New Challenges in Monetary Economics 2024 (poster), JIE Summer School 2024 (poster), Workshop on New insights from financial statements 2024, 3rd XAmsterdam Macroeconomic Workshop.

-From Free to Fee: How Allowance Allocation Affects ETS Performance
+From Free to Fee: How Emission Permit Allocation Affects Firms

 with Eva Franzmeyer and Benjamin Hattemer